kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Someone unknown had sent him a link to my post on WhatsApp, for a joke.
 - (Boys will be boys I guess.)
 - The guilt, vengeance, and anger, on top of the hatred he already bore towards me, caused Salva to lose the balance of his mind completely.
-- Did Salva know me intimately without my knowledge?
+- Did Salva also know me intimately without my knowledge?

 ## Trying to get help again